stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 sequence number of escrow account E after E has been created.
 It is the first available sequence number for iterations to consume.

-- i, the _iteration number_ of the payment channel, is initialized to zero.
+- i, the _iteration number_, is initialized to zero.
 It is incremented with every off-chain update of the payment channel state, or on-chain setup, deposit, withdrawal, etc.

 - e, the _executed iteration number_, is initialized to zero.
 It is incremented with every iteration submitted on-chain.